danpdraper/eia/README.md

 In some cases the link will lead you directly to the legislation, while in others the link will lead you to a landing page from which you need to either download the legislation or click an additional link to access the legislation in your browser.

-Once you have opened the document containing the legislation of interest, press CTRL (CMD on Mac) + A to select all of the text in the document and press CTRL + C to copy the selected text.
-Open a new document in a text editor of your choosing and press CTRL + V to paste the copied contents into the new document.
+Once you have opened the document containing the legislation of interest, press `ctrl (cmd on Mac) + a` to select all of the text in the document and press `ctrl + c` to copy the selected text.
+Open a new document in a text editor of your choosing and press `ctrl + v` to paste the copied contents into the new document.
 Do not modify the pasted text at this point.

 Save the document as `{state}_{language}.txt` in the directory `${PROJECT_ROOT}/raw_data/unprocessed/{continent}`.
 If you are unsure, the language is provided in the 'Language' column (column O) in the 'Adoption' sheet in the aforementioned Google sheet.
 The file name must be snake case; see [this](https://github.com/danpdraper/eia/tree/mainline/raw_data/unprocessed/africa) directory for examples. `${PROJECT_ROOT}` is the path to the directory into which you cloned the `eia` repository.
 If you followed the installation instructions in this README, then `${PROJECT_ROOT}` would be `$HOME/projects/eia`.
 If the `{continent}` directory does not exist, create it before saving the file (`{continent}` should also be snake case).